OliverJAsh/blog/README.md

 ## TODO

-* Test SW update strategy
-* Clean out or serve old JS files?
-* Delete old caches
-* Polyfill Promise
+* Polyfill Promise for IE and old Android
-* TypeScript?
 * Don't use babel-node in PROD
 * No source map in PROD
-* Gulp errors